Quantitative Automata under Probabilistic Semantics: Basic results on probabilistic questions

-In this section we present our results for the probabilistic questions and deterministic NWA.
-First we present some basic properties, then some basic facts about Markov chains, and then present our results organized by value functions of the master automaton.
+In this section we discuss basic properties of the probabilistic questions and present some basic facts about Markov chains.
+Next, in the following Section~\ref{s:limit} and Section~\ref{s:nolimit} we study the probabilistic questions for NWA\@.
+We consider there separately NWA with $\fliminf, \flimsup, \flimavg$ value functions for the master automaton (Section~\ref{s:limit}) and NWA with $\finf, \fsup$ value functions for the master automaton (Section~\ref{s:nolimit}).